-Psychological evaluation and counseling for a range of emotional, psychological, and adjustment issues including ADHD and substance-related problems are available through the Mental Health Clinician.
+Psychological evaluation and counseling for a range of emotional, psychological, and adjustment issues including ADHD and substance-related problems are available through the Academy's Mental Health Clinician.
 Students in need of counseling may be referred by the Dean of Students, Head of School, faculty, parents, medical professionals, or self.
 All counseling is confidential.
 Parents/guardians will be contacted by the counselor only with the student's permission, except in the case of a student who may potentially endanger himself or others.
 Appointments for counseling are scheduled directly through the Mental Health Clinician, whose office is in Hamlin STEM Center.

-The Mental Health Clinician will also provide monitoring for students taking ADHD or psychoactive medications as needed or required.
+The School Nurse in conjunction with the Mental Health Clinician may also provide monitoring for students taking ADHD or psychoactive medications as needed or required.